mcroddev/SAMEthing/toolchains/unix/readme.md

 Simply execute the `toolchain_fetch.sh` script and the appropriate toolchain will be downloaded and immediately ready for use.
 This is the option most people should use.

+#### Build from source

+TBD

+### macOS

+#### Preamble

+If you are building SAMEthing for macOS distribution or building the toolchain from source and do not have C/C++ development libraries and headers installed, executing the `toolchain_build.sh` script with `--autoinstalldeps` will handle this for you.

+These instructions do not have to be followed if building for bare-metal targets; the toolchain provides custom C/C++ development libraries and headers.